-- 1. To deliver high quality research & scholarship in your field of study, individually and in collaboration with others, by applying for external grants/fellowships from good research funders, publishing peer-reviewed outputs as lead and co-author; and evaluating teaching practice - 2.
-To contribute to doctoral student supervision - 3.
-To manage research grants and promote and ensure compliance with good practice in relation to the conduct of research, the ethics policy, and other relevant LSHTM policies - 4.
-To support the development of early-career researchers - 5.
-To design, implement and analyse EHR studies using the OpenSAFELY research platform. - 6.
-To design and implement surveys to collect data from healthcare staff and patients, including completing and adhering to ethics and data governance standards. - 7.
-To work with collaborators including statisticians, data scientists, modellers, and epidemiologists at LSHTM and partner institutions.
+- 1. To deliver high quality research & scholarship in your field of study, individually and in collaboration with others, by applying for external grants/fellowships from good1 research funders, publishing peer-reviewed outputs as lead and co-author; and evaluating teaching practice; - 2.
+To contribute to doctoral student supervision; - 3.
+To manage research grants and promote and ensure compliance with good practice in relation to the conduct of research, the ethics policy, and other relevant LSHTM policies; - 4.
+To support the development of early-career researchers; - 5.
+Assemble, link and clean large complex data including with free text data in English and Arabic (which will need to be translated and coded) - 6.
+Conduct high level quantitative analyses on the effects of conflict in five settings in the Middle East on health, nutrition, health service use and mortality outcomes using data from UNRWA and ACLED using R or Stata or other comparable statistical packages - 7.
+Liaise with Advisory Committee Members and with UNRWA (including in Arabic) - 8.
+Travel to Middle East region (Jordan/Lebanon) to work with UNRWA as needed